 Last year I made Robots bearing hearts biscuits.
 So cute and quirky, who doesn't love a robot with a love heart, all together now, aawwwwe.

-The recipe is inspired by one of my favourite cook books, Okashi by Keiko Ishida.
-This is a sweet treat recipe book, but for all you pet owners, Keiko even has a section of pet treat recipes.
+These Green tea financier hearts are inspired by one of my favourite cook books, Okashi by Keiko Ishida.
+A sweet treat recipe book, but for all you pet owners, as Keiko has a section of pet treat recipes.
 Keiko is a dog lover and owns a gorgeous Golden Retriever called Cookie, how appropriate is the name!

 - 4 egg whites